A great family day out

 No fundamental changes in the techniques of providing signal communications took place during the war in South Africa though undoubtedly it paved the way for the subsequent improvements that were to take place.
 In 1900 Queen Victoria sent every British soldier serving in South Africa a tin of chocolate.
 One such tin can be seen in the Museum.
 The chocolate has survived for over a century.

 In 1912 the Royal Engineer Signal Service was formally recognised (following a plan devised in 1908 for such a service).
 They provided communications during World War 1.
 At this time the Dispatch Rider (DR) came into prominence and wireless ‘sets’ were introduced into service.
 Wireless communications were provided in France and Flanders and also in the campaigns in Salonika, Palestine and Mesopotamia.

 World War 1

 This new warfare required increasingly sophisticated communications and ever increasing numbers of soldiers specially trained in communications – thus, in 1920, the Royal Corps of Signals was formed.
+See Corps History.